Aptian extinction

 The Aptian event may have been causally connected with the Rahjamal Traps volcanism episode in the Bengal region of India, associated with the Kerguelen hotspot of volcanic activity.
-(At the time in question, c.
-116–117 Ma, India was located in the southern Indian Ocean; plate tectonics had not yet moved the Indian landmass into its present position.)
+During this time, India was located in the southern Indian Ocean and plate tectonics had not yet moved the Indian landmass into its present position.

-Note that the stegosaur group of dinosaurs went extinct around this time.
-Wuerhosaurus, probably the last of the stegosaurs, lived during this time.
-The tritylodonts, the last surviving relatives (but not members) of the mammals went extinct around this time too.
-These extinctions may be associated with this event.
+Effects

+The Aptian event is most readily detected among marine deposits rather than terrestrial fossil deposits.
+From a palaeobotanical perspective, the Aptian Extinction Event is an episode of importance, deserving a higher status among other minor events.
+Stegosaurs such as Wuerhosaurus, among the last known stegosaurs a dinosaurs, went extinct along with surviving relatives of mammals such as the Tritylodonts.